API-Beast/libColorProcess/README.md

 # libColorTool

 Work in progress.
-The library itself is fully functional, but the documentation still needs to be written.

-For now here is a rough outline of what the final documentation will contain.
+For now here is a rough outline of what the documentation should mention.

 ## Color space classes
 ```cpp